EidrianGM/BreastCancerTranslatome_Notebook/Cancer/Breast Cancer/Inci_research/Doubts Inci's Approach.md

 		* Or to remove samples that have 0 reads in key genes associated with breast cancer?
 	* 4. Normalise
 	* 5. Apply linear models with covariables and obtain final model
 * Shouldn't we divide the cohort 1 into train and test datasets?
+We must assure that no patient is in both cohorts.
+* Shouldn't we focus only in coding genes?
+Currently some variables might be selected because the linear model variable produces a significant ANOVA for genes that are not coding and we are not interested in those.
+*
 *

 ## About IA_Script4 - Cell Lines analysis